aiokitchen/aiomisc/docs/source/tutorial.rst

     asyncio.run(example_async_func())

-If the user presses `Ctrl+C`, the program simply terminates, but if you want to explicitly free up some resources, for example, close database connections or rolling back all incomplete transactions, then you have to do something like this:
+When the user presses `Ctrl+C`, the program simply terminates, but if you want to explicitly free up some resources, for example, close database connections or rolling back incomplete transactions, then you have to do something like this:

 .. code-block:: python